particle-iot/docs/src/content/getting-started/cloud/device-claiming.md

 ### Adding device IDs to a product in advance

-By far the most common, and recommended, way to handle adding devices to products is to add the devices during manufacture.
+You should add Device IDs to products during manufacture.
 When you order devices in tray or reel quantities from the Particle wholesale store, you get a list of device IDs in the order.
 You can import the file into the Particle console.

 You could also do this on a per-device basis as part of your [manufacturing flow](/scaling/manufacturing/manufacturing-cellular/).

-This is required if using the [wildcard PRODUCT_ID](#wildcard-product-firmware) macro.
+This is required when using Device OS 4.0 or later, or if using the [wildcard PRODUCT_ID](#wildcard-product-firmware) macro.
+Since it is required for later versions, you should plan to switch to pre-adding Device IDs if you have not already done so.

 For information about how this affects billing, see [Billing for added devices](/getting-started/products/creating-a-product/#billing-for-added-devices).

 ### Quarantine

+**Quarantine is only supported for devices running Device OS 3.x and earlier.** It is not supported in Device OS 4.0 and later and you should move to pre-adding your Device IDs instead of using quarantine.

 If a device has product firmware flashed to it with an explicit PRODUCT_ID defined, but the Device ID has not been added, it will be put into Quarantine by default.